Melinysh/melinysh.github.io/projects.md

 ---
 Not everything that I am currently working on or have worked on is listed here.

+## Meshwork
+### September 2015
+Meshwork is an iOS app that uses Apple's Multipeer Connectivity framework to find people around you and makes it a breeze to add their contact info to your phone.
+Meshwork also allows you to see if there are people nearby that you know and displays all your peers in a beautiful graph.
+Meshwork requires no internet connection to function, unlike other contact sharing apps.
+It was created at [Hack The North](http://hackthenorth.com) by David Tsenter, Jonathan Galaperin, Sam Haves, and myself.
+Check it out on [GitHub](https://github.com/Melinysh/Meshwork).

 ## MarketMesh
 ### August 2015
 MarketMesh is an iOS app for local marketplaces built upon a peer-to-peer mesh network.
 It allows for an individual to list physical objects or services for sale and displays it to nearby peers.
 One such service that is built-in to the app is a wireless proxy service.
 The proxy service allows a device's data connection to be shared and rented through the peer-to-peer network to another device.
 This app was created at the [Tech Retreat Hackathon](http://techretreat.ca) by Alex Tomala, David Tsenter, Jonathan Galperin and myself.
 In the 9 hours we had to implement this idea, we built a working prototype that also included the proxy service.
 MarketMesh won 1st place for its technical difficulty, creativity, and usefulness.